phoebebright/whinnie-statues/README.md

 # Before you start
 - of these 10 statues, which ones do you like most?
 No thought!
+- display image for 2/3 seconds then ask Like, Disklike, No Opinion 2/3 seconds to choose.
+Done button
+- Not a horse statue! option to weed out the bots
+- save cooking so we can link - maybe

 # Login/Register with Keycloak
+- tell us a little aobut yourself: horsey, age

 # Contact us